 Time is of the essence when it comes to goose control.
-One of the biggest challenges bird control professionals face is attempting to reroute a Canadian Goose population after the geese have already selected a brooding area and undergone a molt for the season.
+One of the biggest challenges bird control professionals face is attempting to reroute a Canada Goose population after the geese have already selected a brooding area and undergone a molt for the season.
 At this point, attempts to reroute the goose population will likely fail.

-Industry best practices suggest getting ahead of molting season and deterring the Canadian Goose population before they select the brooding area.
+Industry best practices suggest getting ahead of molting season and deterring the Canada Goose population before they select the brooding area.
 So, why is it crucial to get ahead of molting season to successfully manage the goose population?

 How Breeding and Molting Affects Goose Control

-Canadian Geese select their brooding areas very carefully, ideally near a reliable food source and a water source.
+Canada Geese select their brooding areas very carefully, ideally near a reliable food source and a water source.
 This is by design in case geese and goslings need to swim to escape from threats during the flightless period.

 Once a suitable area has been chosen, geese will settle down and begin to lay eggs and molt.
 During their molt, the adult geese become flightless for six weeks and will not leave the selected area.
 The goslings are also flightless until they reach 10 weeks of age, so the brood will be sticking around for quite a while.